Types of Car Keys

 The demand for transponder chip keys is surging.
 The transponder keys are furnished with microchips that functions as a vehicle immobilizer.
 The chips are disarmed the moment the ignition is on and are designed to function through codes that are distinctive and peculiar to the individual car.
 They arrive with electronic transmitters known as key fobs.
 They are not mechanically fashioned and as such, they are difficult to copy.
 Replacing the transponder key entails programming by a locksmith, the manufacturer, or dealership.
 With transponder machines, the locksmith retrieves matched codes from the database made available by car manufacturers.
 With these codes, a microchip is designed to copy a transponder key for your car.
 The transponder is not easy to hack or copy thus; replacement could be a bit costly.

 Similarly designed as the mechanical cut keys, the laser arrives with a much more reliable make with improved security value.
 The ridges, shapes and styles it comes with make it difficult to copy.
 To duplicate the laser, a special machine is required with in-depth knowledge of its usage.
 The Locksmith incises the sides of the frames precisely with internal machines to the required thickness and groves.
 For the fact that they require specialized machines for replacement, it could be expensive.

 The Master Key

-Other key types include the Smart keys, Switchable blade keys and the VAT keys all of which offers unique and distinguishable features.
+Other key types include the Smart keys, Switchable blade keys, and VAT keys all of which offer unique and distinguishable features.
 So, are there reasons you would want to change your car keys?
 If you are confused and unable to identify which key works for your car, you can contact us at Tempe Locksmith 24.
 You will be glad you did.